atchley-sha/thesis/NOTES.md

 #### WFH

 - Different % for different job types
-    - This is probably built in to ActivitySim
+    - Edit model spec in ActivitySim
-    - This is probably build in to WFRC
+    - This is probably built in to WFRC?
 - Discretionary trips go up?
     - How to do this